Customer Client: Support Session Interface

 When your customer starts a support session with you, that session will start either as web-based chat or with the full customer client download, depending on your site settings.

 Your administrator can determine which messages your customer will see before the session begins.
-Among the messages that may be displayed are a customer agreement, requiring the customer to accept the terms of entering a support session;
+Among the messages that may be displayed are a customer agreement, requiring the customer to accept the terms of entering a support session; a prompt to allow or refuse session recordings; and a greeting, which may include the estimated wait time and the customer's position in queue.

 If any customer notices are active, they may be displayed automatically or sent manually to the customer client, giving customers the chance to leave the session if they are experiencing a known issue described in the notice.
 Customers leaving the session in this manner are not taken to the Exit Survey page, since no service was actually provided by a representative.